Technorely/tendermint/docs/tendermint-core/light-client-protocol.md

 ## Properties

-- You get the full collateralized security benefits of Tendermint; No need to wait for confirmations.
+- You get the full collateralized security benefits of Tenderely; No need to wait for confirmations.
-- You get the full speed benefits of Tendermint; transactions commit instantly.
+- You get the full speed benefits of Tenderely; transactions commit instantly.
 - You can get the most recent version of the application state non-interactively (without committing anything to the blockchain).